jdevfullstack/generative-ai-review/README.md

 face challenges piecing everything together and solving problems only developers understand.

+In my estimation, we primarily use generative AI (GenAI) for quick information, but traditional sources from the web remain irreplaceable.
+While we might rely on GenAI for about 75% of our needs, we still verify the information against reputable sources on the web for the remaining 25%.

 ### Key Points:

 - **Coding Partner**: AI acts as a coding assistant but still requires